practicalcomputerscience/MicrobenchmarkGPHLlanguages/04 - GraalVM/README.md

 ..as seen from here: [Building A Fast Command Line App With Clojure](https://dev.to/kiraemclean/building-a-fast-command-line-app-with-clojure-1kc8)

 By the way: creating the uberJAR file and building the standalone binary executable worked with both Java versions, OpenJDK Java and GraalVM's Java, at least with my Clojure programs.
-With both Java versions the same standalone executable file was created.
+With both Java versions, the same standalone executable file was created.

 <br/>